awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/sagemaker.rst

 Install dependencies
 .....................
-To run GraphStorm with the Amazon SageMaker service, users should set up an instance with the SageMaker library installed and GraphStorm's SageMaker tools copied.
+To run GraphStorm with the Amazon SageMaker service, users should install SageMaker library and copy GraphStorm's SageMaker tools.

 1. Use the below command to install SageMaker.